-5.0 Contingency and Data Assurance
+Contingency and Data Assurance

-It is the responsibility of principal investigators to periodically assess the viability of archived data by retrieving randomly selected data and ensuring it is readable and functional by at least one current version of a GIS/RS software application.
-Should it be determined that an archive has failed, all available archive data will be retrieved, tested, and recoverable data transferred to new media.
-To eliminate or reduce this problem, data will be cycled to new media using the following schedule:
+It is the responsibility of the GIS TReC administration to periodically assess the viability of archived data by retrieving a randomly selected media and ensuring it is readable and functional by at least one current version of a GIS/RS software application.
+Should it be determined that an archive has failed, all archive data will be retrieved, tested, and all recoverable data transferred to new media.
+To eliminate or reduce this problem, data will be cycled to new media following the schedule given below:

-- □ All geo-spatial data stored on archive quality CD or DVD will be read and duplicated to a new archive quality CD or DVD every 10 years or as deemed necessary by the principal investigator. - □ A re-examination schedule will be clearly marked on each CD or DVD.
+□ All geo-spatial data stored on archive quality CD or DVD will be read and duplicated to a new archive quality CD or DVD every 10 years or as deemed necessary by the GIS Director.
+Re-examination schedule will be clearly marked on each CD or DVD.

-Should it be determined that a standard geospatial data format has become obsolete, all data stored in that format will be re-processed using legacy software and converted to a new and compliant geospatial data format.
+Should it be determined that a standard geospatial data format has become obsolete, all data stored in that format will be re-processed using legacy software and converted to a new and compliant format.